chharvey/counterpoint/docs/spec/data-types.md

 The behavior of performing arithmetic operations that are invalid in the integers (such as dividing by a non-factor, or raising to a negative exponent) are defined in each respective operation.
 Dividing by zero results in an error.

+### Float
+The Float type represents [mathematical rational numbers](#real-rational-numbers) whose decimals terminate in base 10.
+(That is, numbers that can be expressed as a finite sum of multiples of powers of 10.)
+The Float type contains “floating-point numbers”, which are 64-bit format values as specified in the *IEEE Standard for Binary Floating-Point Arithmetic ([IEEE 754-2019](https://standards.ieee.org/standard/754-2019.html))*.